Life Skills Development and Academic & Vocational Planning

 Phase 2 Coordinated Services:

 Phase II Case Managers seamlessly pick up where Phase I Case Managers leave off.
-They continue leading and coordinating the client's extended care addiction treatment program and act as the central point of contact for family members.
+They continue leading and coordinating the client’s extended care mental health treatment program and act as the central point of contact for family members.
 The Case Manager also helps develop the new individualized Phase II Continuing Care Plan that addresses recovery support, educational goals, employment, life skills acquisition, and family relationship building.

 Beginning in Phase II, Academic Advisors help each client identify, apply to, and register for the high school, college or university program that best matches their needs and desires.
 Optional tutoring is offered to help client with coursework.
+More information on our suite of academic support services can be found here.

 Employment and Volunteering